One of the most common reasons people choose to use CBD oil is for stress relief and anxiety.

 While this may sound worrying, it’s worth remembering there are no established side effects worth worrying about either.

-As a result, the best way to use CBD oil to treat anxiety is to start with a very small dose (say, a single drop of CBD oil, which should usually contain around 3mg of CBD in a broad spectrum CBD oil) and continue to increase it over time.
+As a result, the best way to use CBD oil to treat anxiety is to start with a very small dose (for example – a single drop of CBD oil, which should usually contain around 3mg of CBD) and continue to increase it over time.

-There are CBD dosage calculators available online but in all honesty, they are vague estimates at best and doing what feels best for you is likely to produce better results.
+There are CBD dosage calculators available online but they are vague estimates at best and doing what feels best for you is likely to produce better results.

 There are a variety of CBD oil products out there, some high quality from companies that do it for the love of the plant, others dangerous cash grabs from companies that have simply heard that CBD is trending right now.